Parallax Effect with Framer Motion

 npm install -D tailwindcss postcss autoprefixer

-npx tailwindcss init -p
+npx tailwindcss init -pnpm install framer-motion

 npm install -D tailwindcss postcss autoprefixer

-npx tailwindcss init -p
+npx tailwindcss init -pNext, replace the contents of

 @tailwind base;